How to Work in Canada as a Dentist – Ultimate Guide for Foreign Dentists

 Applications which are Incomplete

-If the application you submitted lacks any documents for verification, you will be notified via an email on what are the changes in that or what else to attach with the application.
+If the application you submitted lacks any documents for verification, you will be notified via an email on what are the changes in that or what else to attach to the application.

 If the application is Incomplete then it will take an extra 12 weeks from the date they receive the correct documents.
 Please do review the application you are going to submit by keeping the guidelines in mind.